yaochaorui/Trinity-RFT/README.md

 You can save the config for later use or run it directly as described in the following section.

-For advanced users, you can also manually configure your RFT process by editing the config file.
+Advanced users can also configure the RFT process by editing the config file directly.
 We provide a set of example config files in [`examples`](examples/).